Broadway Bridge implosions fails; engineers looking for answers

 .
 It still stands, in severely weakened condition, and the highway department and contractors are trying to decide what to do next.

-Danny Straessle of the Highway Department explained to Channel 4 that the demolition contractor had made cuts in steel to pre-weaken the structure.
-"It should have brought bridge down.
+explained to Channel 4 that the demolition contractor had made cuts in steel to pre-weaken the structure before the explosions.
+"It should have brought the bridge down.
 We're assessing what happened."

+AND THEN: A big crowd was on hand to watch the bridge come down.
+But...

 It's a problem.